ohler55/oj/pages/Options.md

 ### :create_additions

-A flag indicating the :create_id key when encountered during parsing should creating an Object mactching the class name specified in the value associated with the key.
+A flag indicating that the :create_id key, when encountered during parsing, should create an Object matching the class name specified in the value associated with the key.

 ### :create_id [String]

 The :create_id option specifies that key is used for dumping and loading when specifying the class for an encoded object.
 The default is `json_create`.

-In the `:custom` mode setting the `:create_id` to nil will cause Complex, Rational, Range, and Regexp to be output as strings instead of as JSON objects.
+In the `:custom` mode, setting the `:create_id` to nil will cause Complex, Rational, Range, and Regexp to be output as strings instead of as JSON objects.